RIDGELY'S DELIGHT ASSOCIATION

 - Voting: Only members present and in good standing may vote at regular, special and annual meetings of the Association.

 - Quorum: A quorum is required at all meetings at which a vote is taken.
-One-third of the members in good standing shall constitute a quorum at regular and special meetings of the Association.
-One-half of the members in good standing shall constitute a quorum at annual meetings.
+Quorum is declared when two-thirds of the prior month’s attendance is met at regular and special meetings of the association.
+Three-quarters of the prior’s month’s attendance is required to declare quorum at annual meetings.
+Adopted by the membership on 11/01/2023.

 DUES AND FISCAL POLICIES